Tricked-dev/argoninstallerrepo/README.md

 ## Contributing to the STD repo

-The std repo is ment to be a selective repo for useful mods you can add new mods by editing the [std_data.json](./std_data.json) file.
+The std repo is mend to be a selective repo for useful mods you can add new mods by editing the [std_data.json](./std_data.json) file.

 ## Creating a TMOD Installer repo